-Document version Release Comments Version 11 2024 R1 This version includes all considerations relevant to mobile servers and devices.
+Document version Release Comments Version 12 2025 R1 Removed all references to the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators.
+Version 11 2024 R1 This version includes all considerations relevant to mobile servers and devices.
 It includes all changes from versions 5, 6, and 9, which are specific to mobile.
-Version 10 2023 R3 Updates in this release include: Recommendations to create a system configuration password added to Additional safeguards on page 60.
-Recommendations regarding images in alarm reports added to Additional safeguards on page 60.
-Version 9 2023 R2 Updates in this release include: Recommendations regarding alarm reports added to Additional safeguards on page 60.
+Version 10 2023 R3 Updates in this release include: Recommendations to create a system configuration password added to Additional safeguards on page 59.
+Recommendations regarding images in alarm reports added to Additional safeguards on page 59.
+Version 9 2023 R2 Updates in this release include: Recommendations regarding alarm reports added to Additional safeguards on page 59.
 Recommendations on how to remove device registration data for mobile devices added to Personal data and registered mobile devices on page 69.
-Version 8 2023 R1 Updates in this release include: Recommendations on how to handle SQL Server database backups added to Backup the SQL Server databases on page 57.
-Do not use a managed SQL Server service added to Do not use a managed SQL Server service on page 57.
-Version 7 2023 R1 Updates in this release include: Safeguards for creating reports in XProtect Incident Manager added to Additional safeguards on page 60.
+Version 8 2023 R1 Updates in this release include: Recommendations on how to handle SQL Server database backups added to Backup the SQL Server databases on page 56.
+Do not use a managed SQL Server service added to Do not use a managed SQL Server service on page 56.
+Version 7 2023 R1 Updates in this release include: Safeguards for creating reports in XProtect Incident Manager added to Additional safeguards on page 59.
 Version 6 2022 R3 Updates in the release include:

-Document version Release Comments Recommendation to export from XProtect Smart Client rather than from XProtect Web Client if privacy masking is required, added to Handling exported data on page 22.
+Document version Release Comments Recommendation to export from XProtect Smart Client rather than from XProtect Web Client if privacy masking is required, added to Handling exported data on page 21.
 Additional recommendations on how to safeguard mobile devices and handle lost or stolen mobile devices added to Policies to safeguard use of mobile devices on page 49.
 Biometric authentication with mobile clients described in Policies to safeguard use of mobile devices on page 49.
-Updates in this release include: Recommendations concerning evidence lock added to Considerations regarding evidence lock on page 24.
+Version 5 2022 R2 Updates in this release include: • Recommendations concerning evidence lock added to Considerations regarding evidence lock on page 23.
 Recommendations concerning video push and body worn video added to Considerations regarding video push on page 24.
 Recommendation to encrypt investigations database on the Mobile Server and to enable and use two-step verification added to What should you do to ensure privacy by design? on page 42.
-Version 5 2022 R2 Recommendations on how to safeguard mobile devices and handle lost or stolen mobile devices added to Policies to safeguard use of mobile devices on page 49. • XProtect Mobile Server, XProtect Mobile client, and XProtect Web Client are included (Appendix: The Milestone XProtect VMS system and GDPR on page 56). • Risk of violating GDPR described in Data collection and privacy settings on page 57. • Recommendation on how to handle push notification added to Additional safeguards on page 60. • New appendix added: Appendix: Data processing performed in external cloud services on page 70.
+Recommendations on how to safeguard mobile devices and handle lost or stolen mobile devices added to Policies to safeguard use of mobile devices on page 49.
+XProtect Mobile Server, XProtect Mobile client, and XProtect Web Client are included (Appendix: The Milestone XProtect VMS system and GDPR on page 55).
+Risk of violating GDPR described in Data collection and privacy settings on page 57.
+Recommendation on how to handle push notification added to Additional safeguards on page 59.
+New appendix added: Appendix: Data processing performed in external cloud services on page 70.
 Version 4 2022 R1 Updates in this release include: